Tufin/oasdiff/docs/DIFF.md

 - python PyYAML: see https://github.com/Tufin/oasdiff/issues/94#issuecomment-1087468450
 - golang gopkg.in/yaml.v3 fails to unmarshal the oasdiff output.
 This package offers a solution: https://github.com/tliron/yamlkeys

-You can exclude the endpoint section by adding the following flag: `--exclude-elements=endpoints`.
+To overcome this limitation, oasdiff allows you to exclude the endpoints section by adding the following flag: `--exclude-elements=endpoints`.
 When using `json` output format, oasdiff excludes `endpoints` automatically.

 ### OpenAPI Extensions